AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachine.md

 * cValue: How strict should the model can classify the data correctly.
 Higher the cValue, less stricter the model can classify the data correctly.

-* distanceFunction: The function to calculate the cost and cost derivatives of each training.
-Available options are "manhattan" and "euclidean".

 * targetCost: The cost at which the model stops training.

+* kernelFunction: The kernel function to be used to train the model.
+Available options are "linear", "polynomial", "rbf" and "cosineSimilarity".

+* kernelParameters: A table containg the required parameters

 #### Returns: